johnwbyrd/superpawn/README.md

 program irredeemably slow in tournament conditions.

 Superpawn requires a [C++11](http://en.wikipedia.org/wiki/C%2B%2B11) compiler with support for threading.
-It runs on Windows and Linux systems, and compiles under Microsoft, gcc and clang compilers.
+It builds and runs on Windows, Linux and MacOS systems, and  compiles under Microsoft, gcc and clang compilers.
 A [CMake](http://www.cmake.org/) implementation is provided to ease compilation on arbitrary targets.

 Features
 --------

 - ANSI C++11 code
-- Compiles under Microsoft Visual Studio 2013, gcc 3.8.2, and clang 3.3
+- Compiles under Microsoft Visual Studio 2013, gcc 3.8.2, AppleClang 5.1.0,
+  and clang 3.3
 - Implements a subset of UCI protocol sufficient to permit play with Arena 3.0+
 - Pluggable architecture permits easy experimentation with